Marine Weather (from a Sailor's Perspective)

-The primary source of Marine Weather Services in Canada is the Department of Environment and natural resources.
-Marine forecasts are available for all of Canada’s coastlines and waterways at: https://weather.gc.ca/marine/index_e.html.
+The primary source of Marine Weather Services in Canada is Environment Canada.

 In addition to marine weather forecasts, the department also publishes a National Marine Weather Guide as well as Regional Marine Weather Guides geared to the different regions of Canada.
 These guides provide very valuable information about conditions that are unique to certain parts of the country.